Caedilla/RUF/README.md

 * Frame Highlighting for dispellable auras (debuffs on friendly units, or buffs on enemy units)
 * Cast Bars for Player, Target, and Focus frames.
 * Range Fading & Combat Fading
+* Heal Prediction (using LibClassicHealComm in Classic, and the default WoW API in BFA)
+* 3D animated portraits that can be overlaid over the Health Bar or displayed separately along side the health bar.
+When overlaid on the health bar, the portrait can be cut away at as your health decreases, so the health bar's functionality is not impacted.
+It also looks cool.
 * Several pre-configured layouts to choose from in the profile section.

 ### Live Only Features